- Dec. 95 - Jan. 96 : new songs and leftover material renewed from 2Pac and the Dogg Pound with Death Row label mates as guests.

 Totally scrapped project ?
 Or it turned into Westcoast Aftershock then Tha Last of tha Pound ?

 At that time, Daz was probably working to improve his unreleased songs and to gather them in a new album project.
 So he thought to add 2Pac to "NY 87" (as a kind of sequel to the "New York New York" diss single) and to replace Nas by him in "Don't Stop, Keep Going" (Nas becoming a un-welcome guest with the feud of the Dogg Pound single).
 Maybe he also added him in Soopafly's production for Nate Dogg "Me & My Homies".
-They still had to record a fresh set of new songs between Dogg Pound, 2Pac and the Outlawz, so they had that session with Gonzoe, Nutt-So, Starr-Loc...But, maybe beacause of 2Pac changing his plans, shelving his Thug Life 2 because of the dispute between Mopreme and Death Row, and starting to record a new solo album more in the vein of Me Against The World, it seems that Daz and Dogg Pound also changed their plans, recording less often with Pac.
+They still had to record a fresh set of new songs between Dogg Pound, 2Pac and the Outlawz, so they had that session with Gonzoe, Nutt-So, Starr-Loc...But, maybe because of 2Pac having changed his plans, shelving his Thug Life Volume 2 because of the dispute between Mopreme and Death Row, dropping Thug Pound because of his dispute with Dr. Dre, starting to record a new solo album more in the vein of Me Against The World, it seems that Daz and Dogg Pound also changed their plans, recording less often with Pac after that period...
 It is said that the project turned to be the Dogg Pound second album Westcoast Aftershock, that stayed unreleased at the departure of Kurupt from Death Row.
 Daz released his solo album in 98 with probably some of these songs, and then The Last of Tha Pound in 2004.

-Snoop claims Kurupt and 2Pac almost had a fight together...
+Snoop told a story about Kurupt and 2Pac almost had a fight together...

 When did that event occur ?
-There was also Daz and Nate Dogg who separated them...
-The last songs Kurupt recorded with 2Pac was "Just Watching" with Snoop and Daz for the Snoop's album Tha Doggfather in late February and "Ride 4 Me" with Hussein and unknown girls for the Lil Homies project and early March 96...
-He also recorded "We Rock The Hip Hop" for One Nation, but only with the Outlawz, not with 2Pac...
-Maybe the rupture was not complete between them (he still wrote his name in One Nation credits and kept his song in last tracklists).
-So it could have occurred at the time of Thug Pound : they recorded "This Life I Lead" and "Dumpin" together the 18th of January 96 and the project got stopped after that...
-That could be the reason why 2Pac got back to a new solo album project...
+He says Daz and Nate Dogg separated them...
+2Pac and Kurupt have worked intensively together since 2Pac's arrival at Death Row : more or less 10 tracks between Oct.
+13 and Jan.
+18...
+After that, they recorded "Just Watching" with Snoop and Daz for Snoop's new album in late February and then "Ride 4 Me" with Hussein for the Lil Homies project and 2Pac added a verse to OFTB+Kurupt "World Wide" in late March...
+In June, Kurupt recorded "We Rock The Hip Hop" for One Nation, but only with the Outlawz, not with 2Pac...
+Maybe the rupture was not complete between them (2Pac still wrote his name in One Nation credits and kept his song in last tracklists in August).
+So it could possibly have occurred at the time of Thug Pound : they recorded "This Life I Lead" and "Dumpin" together the 18th of January 96 and the project got stopped after that...
+That could be the reason why 2Pac got back to a new solo album project the 22th...

 What was the reason for this dispute ?
 Was it because of Dr. Dre ?
 Because of some jealousy ?
 Because the good relationship Kurupt had with the East coast ? because of women and young women tendency of Kurupt ?